-collection of footballer's debt
+collection of footballer's receivables in turkey

 Index